How To Minimize Risks When Releasing Software In High-Load Environments

 Since digital apps play a vital role in the operations of businesses and customers, it is crucial to confirm that they can handle realistic load scenarios.
 Higher standards for quality are associated with a greater use of digital applications; if your application doesn’t work as intended, it could get expensive.

-The ultimate goal of online load testing tools or load testing tools in general, is to reduce risk.
+The ultimate goal of load testing tools in general, is to reduce risk.
 It includes risks to the successful functioning of your software, the end users’ sanity, and the financial health of your business.
 Naturally, there are connections between all three of them, so it’s critical to understand how these work together and where you, as a developer or tester, can make a positive impact.
 If you concentrate on reducing the middle criterion—user sanity—the other two will typically fall into place.
 Additionally, most load-testing problems ultimately come down to users’ perceptions rather than optimum page load timings and other technical details.

 Which Is the Best Strategy to Use?